klanting/BU-2024-Summer-CS391-Show-Tell/README.md

 - Weighted Sum:
     - This node let the user take a weighted sum of the grades
     - Inputs
+        - total points obtainable for the grade (integer)
         - grade 1 (Object)
         - weight 1 (percentage)
         - ...